-The 30 year old trainee priest has temporarily discarded the robes of the priesthood, in favour of a good pair of walking shoes, walking as he does an average of 30 km per day over a 33 day period.
+The 30-year-old trainee priest has temporarily discarded the robes of the priesthood in favour of a good pair of walking shoes, walking as he does an average of 30 km per day over 33 days.

-“It’s quite gruelling but it is also great fun, and there is a great sense of team work and community among the group that I’m walking with,” Barry told the Democrat, having just finished his 30 odd kilometres for the day on Friday.
+“It’s quite gruelling, but it is also great fun, and there is a great sense of teamwork and community among the group I’m walking with,” Barry told the Democrat, having just finished his 30-odd kilometres for the day on Friday.
 “We are on a siesta at the moment.”

-Everyday the hundreds of pilgrims and travellers make their way from one small town to the next along the 500 mile route.
+Hundreds of pilgrims and travellers travel from one tiny town to the next along the 500-mile route.

-Thousands of travellers complete the route each year, with people of all manner of faiths and background partaking.
+Thousands of travellers complete the route each year, with people of all faiths and backgrounds partaking.

 “I’m doing the most popular Camino walking trail: Camino Frances.
-This part of the Camino de Santiago traditionally starts in St Jean Pied de Port in France and finishes in Santiago de Compostela about 780km later, after traveling the breadth of Northern Spain.
-It was the original route of St James who was evangelising following the death of Christ.
+This part of the Camino de Santiago traditionally starts in St Jean Pied de Port in France.
+It finishes in Santiago de Compostela, about 780km after travelling the breadth of Northern Spain.
+It was the original route of St James, who was evangelising following the death of Christ.

-“We are start walking around 6am in the morning, and aim to be at our destination by lunchtime, though some days the route is longer and you can only make it back around 3pm.
+“We start walking around 6 am and aim to be at our destination by lunchtime, though some days the route is longer, and you can only make it back around 3 pm.

-“We are walking to Leon tommorrow.
-Each day you travel along, be it by yourself or with friends you have made.
-You can walk along the way and then meet up later in the day.
+“We are walking to Leon tomorrow.
+Each day you travel alone, whether by yourself or with friends you have made.
+You can walk along the way and meet up later in the day.

 “When we arrive in a town, you generally find a local hostel.
 They are incredibly cheap, some just taking a small donation.”